-Surveys indicate that people have more sex in summer, as well as go on more dates.
-And while it’s definitely possible to meet a long-term love in July, sometimes a fling is all you’re looking for.
+While it’s definitely possible to meet a long-term love in July, sometimes a fling is all you’re looking for.
 So where do you find a fling?
 And how do you actually, you know, make sure it’s just a fling?
 Here’s what to do.

 To put it simply, a summer fling is a short-term romantic or sexual encounter that happens during the summer.
 The word "fling" encompasses a lot — it can be anywhere from a one-time hookup to a "micro-romance" that lasts from Memorial Day to Labour Day.
 A fling can sometimes develop into something more, but it often doesn't — its temporary nature can be what makes it fun.

 Do you want to spend your summer on the beach?
 Look for someone who loves surfing, swimming, or sunbathing — not someone who’d prefer to stay inside playing video games.
 Do you have a plan to see every summer blockbuster?
 Seek out a fellow movie buff.
 Are you spending a summer in a different city or country?
 Look for someone local in your temporary neighbourhood.